MaximeEme/Cyclistic-bike-sharing/README.md

 [Usage of bikes between casual and members riders.pdf](https://github.com/MaximeEme/Cyclistic-bike-sharing/files/9950762/Usage.of.bikes.between.casual.and.members.riders.pdf)

 Docked bikes are the go-to bikes from casual riders and member riders.
-Classic bikes (which are dockless are number 2 in casual but close second for member) and electric bikes are third.
-Both casual and member seem to like to rely on dock bikes and trust the system to go around.
+Classic bikes (which are dockless are number 2 in casual but close second for members) and electric bikes are third.
+Both casual and members seem to like to rely on dock bikes and trust the system to go around.

 ### 3. The number of rides per month.

 I wondered which months had the most users.

 ```{r}